 Prior to installation of any signage on a multi-tenant building, the building owner shall provide a signage plan detailing the general design and location of all signage and how and where signage will be allocated to each individual tenant space.
-This plan shall be adhered to unless an alternate plan is provided to the City by the building owner.
+This plan shall be adhered to unless an alternate plan is provided to the City by the building owner and approved by the city prior to installation.